Angular-Wave/angular.ts/src/directive/input/input.md

 - the HTML5 date input, a text element will be used.
 In that case, the text must be entered in a valid ISO-8601
 - local datetime format (yyyy-MM-ddTHH:mm:ss), for example: `2010-12-28T14:57:00`.
 -
-- The model must always be a Date object, otherwise AngularJS will throw an error.
+- The model must always be a Date object, otherwise AngularTS will throw an error.
 - Invalid `Date` objects (dates whose `getTime()` is `NaN`) will be rendered as an empty string.
 -
 - The timezone to be used to read/write the `Date` instance in the model can be defined using